nwsimonrb/Blog/_posts/2023-09-17-connectors-schemas-context-1.md

 #### Summary part 1:
 - The increase in environmental reporting under constantly changing conditions requires adaptable IT systems.
 - System interfaces that are subject to external changes can benefit from plug-and-play "API connectors" that follow a strategy of reusability.
-- Consistency and validation of data exchange is supported by centralized "schema registries" that follow a strategy of standardization and collaboration.
+- Consistency and validation of data exchange is supported by centralized "schema registers" that follow a strategy of standardization and collaboration.
 <br>

 #### Adaptation of IT systems to change